 On the other side of the coin, blue light electronically is exposed through cell phones, laptop computers, energy-efficient fluorescent bulbs, and LED lights.
 One of the top concerns is digital eye strain.

 “Because short-wavelength, high energy blue light scatters more easily than other visible light, it is not as easily focused.
 When you're looking at computer screens and other digital devices that emit significant amounts of blue light, this unfocused visual ‘noise’ reduces contrast and can contribute to digital eye strain.”

-The flickering of the shorter blue light wavelengths cause glare that can “reduce visual contract and affect sharpness and clarity.”
-Eyeglasses are not the best prescription either to help with the digital eye strain.
-Instead computer eyeglasses that contain yellow-tinted lenses may decrease headaches and mental fatigue while working extended periods of time online.
+The flickering of the shorter blue light wavelengths causes glare that can “reduce visual contrast and affect sharpness and clarity.”
+Eyeglasses are not the best prescription either to help with digital eye strain.
+Instead, computer eyeglasses that contain yellow-tinted lenses may decrease headaches and mental fatigue while working extended periods of time online.

 To lessen the blue light and increase your quality of rest, the Journal of the National Sleep Foundation indicates the following as quality restful nights: